 Key takeaways from this chapter

-- Technical Analysis is not bound by its scope.
-The concepts of TA can be applied across any asset classes as long as it has a time-series data.
+- Its scope does not bind technical Analysis.
+The TA concepts can be applied across any asset classes as long as it has a time-series data.

 - TA is based on a few core assumptions.